 UIKitViews is a SwiftUI wrapper around UIView and UIViewController.
 It provides seamless integration of UIKit components with the SwiftUI framework.
-The UIKitView wrapper makes it incredibly easy to add and manipulate UIKit views and view controllers right from your SwiftUI views.
+The UIKitView wrapper makes it incredibly easy to add and manipulate UIKit views and view controllers directly from your SwiftUI views.

-• Provides uiKitViewFixedSize(), uiKitViewContentMode() methods for dynamic self-sizing of the UIKit views.
+uiKitViewFixedSize()anduiKitViewContentMode()methods for dynamic self-sizing of UIKit views

 Using UIKitViews is as simple as placing the UIView or UIViewController you want within the UIKitView closure: